dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Black Firefly.md

 A curious summer bug that swallows light around it.
 Some believe that a visit from this creature is an evil omen.

-Can be sold: True

-Sell Price: 60 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Black Firefly

 Sorting priority: 10400

-Item uid: Black Firefly
+## economics

+Sell value: 60 Mews, 0 Mole Cash

 # shops selling Black Firefly: